AhmadIssaAlaa/learninghypernyms/README.md

 The datafiles created from the BLESS dataset are BLESS_coord.json and BLESS_ent-pairs.json - coord refers to pairs where existence of a coordinate relationship in BLESS is labelled 1 and existence of some other relationship (hyponymy, hypernymy, meronymy, random) is labelled 0.
 In ent-pairs a hypernym relationship e.g. robin ISA bird is labelled 1 [robin,bird,1] whereas existence of some other relationship (hyponymy, co-hyponymy, meronymy, random) is labelled 0

 The other datafiles are created from WordNet.
 All of the words also occur in our dump of wikipedia over 100 times.
+Each word is only allowed to occur once in each position (left/right) of a relationship.

 In entpairs, a direct hypernym relationship is labelled 1 whereas other relationships (hyponymy and co-hyponymy) are labelled 0.
 In coordpairs, a co-hyponym relationship is labelled 1 whereas other realtionships (direct hyponymy and direct hypernymy) are labelled 0.

 However, the results reported in our experiments were actually using entpairs2_wiki100 and coordpairs2_wiki100.
 In these sets, indirect hypernymy (i.e., any entailment) is included in hypernymy and indirect hyponymy is included in hyponymy.
 In other words [robin,animal,1] may exist in the entpairs2_wiki100 set.
+One of [robin,animal,0] or [animal,robin,0] may exist in the coordpairs2_wiki100 set.
+However, none of these pairings/labellings will exist in entpairs_wiki100 or coordpairs_wiki10  One of [robin,animal,0] or [animal,robin,0] may exist in the coordpairs2_wiki100 set.
+However, none of these pairings/labellings will exist in entpairs_wiki100 or coordpairs_wiki100.

 All of the datasets are balanced so that there are the same number of positive and negative examples of each relationship.
 Where more than 1 relationship is included in the negative examples, these examples are also balanced between the different relationships.

 Getting Started